rusnuker/winapi_undocumented/shell32_RunFileDlg.md

 int RunFileDlg
 (
   HWND hwndOwner, // The owner window handle (could be NULL, no parent window) HICON hIcon, // The icon handle.
-Use LoadIcon to set it or set it to NULL for a default icon.
+Use LoadIcon (not LoadImage) to set it or set it to NULL for a default icon.
   LPCWSTR lpstrDirectory, // A [full] path to the [working?] directory.
 Leave to NULL for [???]
   LPCWSTR lpstrTitle, // A title.
 Leave to NULL for default title.
   LPCWSTR lpstrDescription, // A text.
 Leave to NULL for default text.